 We have provided you with a copy of the Resident’s Guide.
 We may change this from time to time, provided we have consulted with all residents of the Home prior to a change and give all residents at least 4 weeks’ notice of changes, save where immediate changes are required for safety reasons.

 Please do not give gifts to members of staff at the Home, as they are prohibited from accepting them without the prior consent of the Home.

 Please do not ask members of staff at the Home to witness legal documents or become executors of your will, as they are prohibited from doing so.

-If you choose to leave the Home, you need to give us four weeks’ written notice of your intention to leave the Home.
-Your liability to pay our charges will cease on the expiry of the four week notice period or, earlier by agreement with us.
+For permanent residents (Long Stay over 28 days), resident after the initial cooling off period, if you choose to leave the Home before six weeks have lapsed then 14 days written notice is required; after day 43 resident then 28 days written notice is required of your intention to leave the Home.
+Your liability to pay our charges will cease on the expiry of the notice period or, earlier by agreement with us.
 Where you choose to leave the Home:

 If you require alternative accommodation or care due to medical reasons or we are in breach of any of our material (serious) obligations under our agreement with you, you may leave the Home on less than 4 weeks’ notice.
 In such event:

 At the end of your stay at the Home, or on termination of your agreement with the Home, we will provide you with a statement of account.
 This will show any overpayments (payments which you have made in advance for a period you will no longer be at the Home) or any amounts owing from you to the Home.